5 Herbs For Respiratory Health That You Need To Know About

 🌿Related3 Spectacular New Zealand Native Plants And How To Use Them

-• Exercise.
-Getting outside in fresh air and breathe deeply.
+• Exercise - Getting outside in fresh air and breathing deeply.
 It can help strengthen the muscles around the lungs that help you breathe.

-• Use a vapouriser if you need help to reduce coughing at night.
-It can help add some humidity into the air which can help with coughing fits at night, you can add essential oils too if you wish.
+• Use a vapouriser - A vapouriser can be useful if you need help to reduce coughing at night.
+It adds humidity into the air which can help with coughing fits at night, you can add essential oils too if you wish.

 Leave a comment